Waiting times for sea level variations in the Port of Trieste: a computational data-driven study: Introduction

 \section{Introduction}

 The unprecedented availability of observational data, coming both from historical sources, which are now digitized, as well as automatized natively digital systems, allows for unparalleled investigations into the world of complex systems.
-The topical coverage of complex systems is immense and a rapid literature survey will show that domains as diverse as linguistics \cite{piantadosi2014} and somnology \cite{lo2013, lima2017} or magnetism \cite{desousa2020} and acoustics \cite{desousa2019}, to name just a few, are now commonly studied to show the intrinsic similarity exhibited by systems which are so apparently different.
-From a different perspective, one could say that having such unparalleled access to both structured and unstructured data has cross-fertilized seemingly unrelated fields to an extent hard to imagine a few decades back and has helped us \textit{move away from the what towards the why} \cite{kar2020}.
+The topical coverage of complex systems is immense and a rapid literature survey will show that domains as diverse as linguistics~\cite{piantadosi2014}, somnology~\cite{lo2013, lima2017}, magnetism~\cite{desousa2020} and acoustics~\cite{desousa2019}, to name just a few, are now commonly studied to show the intrinsic similarity exhibited by systems which are governed by distinct underlying mechanisms.
+From a different perspective, one could say that having such unparalleled access to both structured and unstructured data has cross-fertilized seemingly unrelated fields to an extent hard to imagine a few decades back and has helped us \textit{move away from the what towards the why}~\cite{kar2020}.